The process of estimating future customer demand for products, using historical sales data, market trends, and other factors.

-By accurately forecasting demand, businesses can anticipate customer needs, optimize their operations, and make informed decisions to meet customer demand effectively.
-This helps them minimize stockouts, reduce excess inventory, and align their resources to maximize customer satisfaction and profitability.
+By accurately forecasting demand, businesses can anticipate customer needs, optimise their operations, and make informed decisions to meet customer demand effectively.
+This helps them minimise stockouts, reduce excess inventory, and align their resources to maximise customer satisfaction and profitability.

 Pros of Demand Forecasting

-- Improved Inventory Management: Demand forecasting helps businesses optimize their inventory levels by predicting future demand.
-By accurately estimating customer demand, businesses can align their inventory levels to meet that demand, minimizing the risk of stockouts or overstocking.
+- Improved Inventory Management: Demand forecasting helps businesses optimise their inventory levels by predicting future demand.
+By accurately estimating customer demand, businesses can align their inventory levels to meet that demand, minimising the risk of stockouts or overstocking.
 This leads to better inventory control, reduced holding costs, and improved operational efficiency.

 - Enhanced Production Planning: Demand forecasting provides valuable insights for production planning.
 By forecasting future demand, businesses can determine the quantity and timing of production to align with customer needs.
-This helps in avoiding production bottlenecks, optimizing resource utilization, and ensuring efficient production cycles, ultimately reducing costs and improving customer satisfaction.
+This helps in avoiding production bottlenecks, optimising resource utilisation, and ensuring efficient production cycles, ultimately reducing costs and improving customer satisfaction.

 Cons of Demand Forecasting